mortenlj/powerline-kubernetes/README.md

         "show_cluster": true, // show cluster name
         "show_namespace": true, // show namespace name
-        "show_default_namespace": false, // do not show namespace name if it's "default" "alerts": [
+        "show_default_namespace": false, // do not show namespace name if it's "default" "api_server_check": false, // attempt to check the api-server is available (may hang forever) "api_server_check_interval": 15 // how often should the api-server be checked (in seconds)
+        "alerts": [
           "live", // show line in different color when namespace matches "cluster:live"  // show line in different color when cluster name and namespace match